 Instructions

-- Crockpot Method: Add the egg noodles to the crockpot and cook for 15 minutes or until the noodles are tender.Stovetop Method: Add the egg noodles and bring to a boil.
-Cover and reduce the heat to medium low.
-Boil for 5-6 minutes or until the noodles are tender.3 cups egg noodles
+- Add the egg noodles and chicken to the slow cooker and cook for 15 minutes or until the noodles are tender.3 cups egg noodles

-- When the noodles are tender, stir in the parsley.
-Adjust the salt and pepper seasoning and serve!3 tablespoon parsley
+- When the noodles are done, stir in the parsley.
+Adjust salt and pepper to taste and serve.3 tablespoon parsley

 Notes